IC3Net/IC3Net/README.md

 python setup.py develop
 ```

-*Optional*

-If you want to run experiments on StarCraft, install the `gym-starcraft` package included in this package.
+**Optional**: If you want to run experiments on StarCraft, install the `gym-starcraft` package included in this package.
 Follow the instructions provided in README inside that packages.

 Next, we need to install dependencies for IC3Net including PyTorch.
 For doing that run: